Magisk-Modules-Repo/HideNavBar/README.md

 This Magisk module enables fullscreen gestures for Android 10-11.
 Both the navbar and pill will be hidden in order to maximize screen space.

-If you still want the pill and the space underneath the keyboard you should try [Immersive Gestural Navigation Bar for Android 10](https://github.com/samchugit/Immersive_Gestural_Nav_Bar)

 ## Requirements
 - Android 10-11
 - Magisk 20+